sebastian-hsu/eb_nginx_php_redis_platform/README.md

 # Hosting WordPress on Elastic Beanstalk using Ubuntu/PHP/Nginx

-This is referenced from [Delicious Brain post](https://deliciousbrains.com/hosting-wordpress-2017-update/) in order to create a good performance WordPress environment.
+This repo is referenced from a [post from Delicious Brain](https://deliciousbrains.com/hosting-wordpress-2017-update/) in order to create a good performance WordPress environment.
 This project is revised from [AWS Sample NodePlatform_Ubuntu.zip](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/custom-platforms.html#custom-platforms-sample), I am not a Ubuntu/Nginx expert, any feedback will be very appreciated.

 ## Howto